 An example

-Consider a proof/verification scheme, using an arbitrary Polynomial Commitment Scheme, where users have to prove knowledge of the N-th member of a multiplicative Fibonacci Series, for specific initial conditions.
+Consider a proof-verification scheme, using an arbitrary Polynomial Commitment Scheme.
+In this scheme, users must prove knowledge of the \(Nth\) member of a multiplicative Fibonacci series for specific initial conditions.

 has the property that the product of every two consecutive members \(\mathbf{a_{i-1}}\) and \(\mathbf{a_i}\) gives the value of the next member \(\mathbf{a_{i+1}}\).
 That is, \(\mathbf{ a_{i+1} = a_{i-1}\cdot a_i }\).